jewel/clearskies/protocol/core.md

 }
 ```

-The ID is the share ID or access ID that the software is aware of.
+The ID is the key ID or access ID that the software is aware of.

 Broadcast should be sent on startup, when a new share is added, when a new
 network connection is detected, when a new access id is created, and every